 Minister for Health and Wellbeing - Excellence in Public Health Awards

-The Minister for Health and Wellbeing – Excellence in Public Health Awards are now open, with winners to be announced week beginning 7 April 2019.
+The highly commended councils for the 2019 Minister for Health and Wellbeing – Excellence in Public Health Awards were:

 For further information about the Awards please email PublicHealthAct@sa.gov.au or contact the Local Government Relations and Policy Team on 8226 7957.